josamuna/GestionPerson/README.md

 ### 🛠️ Software testing

 > Testing begins when the development phase reaches a certain point or is done (depending on the team and project).
 This project employs automated testing with [JUnit](https://junit.org).
-[JUnit v5.13.4 user guide](https://docs.junit.org/current/user-guide/junit-user-guide-5.13.4.pdf) is availqble on this link.
+The user guide of **JUnit v5.13.4** is available [on this link](https://docs.junit.org/current/user-guide/junit-user-guide-5.13.4.pdf) is available on this link.

 > Before beginning the testing process, a comprehensive **Testing Plan** should be created and followed to ensure that everything works as planned.
-This was not included in this project, but a test case sheet was produced for the test cases that were completed.
+This was not included in this project, but a [**Test case sheet**](https://github.com/josamuna/GestionPerson/tree/main/docs/TestCaseSheet.xlsx) was produced for the test cases that were completed.
 Also, the UI is unavailable because everything is done in console mode.

 #### Unit testing ✔️